Everest Base Camp Trek 14 Days

 What's Excluded in Everest Base Camp Trek 14 Days

-• Nepal entry visa fee (you may easily issue the visa on arrival at Tribhuvan International Airport – Kathmandu). $30 USD for 15 days Visa.
+• Nepal entry visa fee (you may easily issue the visa on arrival at Tribhuvan International Airport–Kathmandu). $30 USD for a 15-day visa.

 • Your Travel and Medical Insurance.